risk-first/website/Purpose-Development-Team.md

 All of these actions are about _insurance_, which is about limiting downside-risk.
 None of them are of value _per se_ to the client.

-But actually it goes much further than this.
+This is just a few simple examples and actually it goes much further than this.
 In [Estimates](Estimates.md) I apply this idea to software estimating, and the next article, "Coding and Testing", I am going to show how knowledge of the [balance of risk](Glossary.md#balance-of-risk) concept can inform the way we go about our day-to-day work as developers...